 Mention to your flatmates that you’d like to have a good clear-out and if it’s a hard sell, start with your room and leave the door open.

-Once they see how much better your room looks compared to theirs, they’ll soon be on board!
+Once they see how much better your room looks compared to theirs, they’ll soon be on board and cleaning away!
 Failing that, just ask each other person in your flat to do one small chunk – even if it’s just clearing up their own mess.
 Every little helps and many hands make light work!

 Really struggling?
 Use your student discount and pick up a label maker from Currys.
 Once labelled, named and shame mess will soon have everyone scrambling to tidy it away – even if just to look better in front of other people!

 Nothing makes a room feel fresher than moving it around a little.

 Of course, for communal areas, you’ll need to seek your roommate’s permission but for your own bedroom, you’re free to do as you like.